 The critical federal dimension of Citizens is this: Citizens does not have the unlimited backstop of the federal government.
 Its reserve capacity is limited, and if a catastrophic hurricane season depletes its reserves, Citizens has the authority to levy emergency assessments on all Florida insurance policyholders — not just Citizens customers — to cover its losses.
 This mechanism makes the financial health of Citizens a statewide concern, and the adequacy of federal disaster relief funding directly affects how much of the hurricane recovery burden falls on Florida’s insurance system versus federal programs.

-Flood Insurance: The Federal Program FL-16 Coastal Homeowners Depend On
+Flood Insurance: The Federal Program FL-14 Coastal Homeowners Depend On

 Standard homeowners insurance does not cover flooding — the storm surge, rising water, and precipitation-driven inundation that causes the majority of hurricane damage in Florida.
 Flood insurance is a separate policy, and for the vast majority of Florida coastal and near-coastal homeowners, the only available source is the National Flood Insurance Program (NFIP), administered by FEMA.

 The NFIP covers properties in communities that meet federal floodplain management standards.
-It is the primary flood coverage option for homeowners in Manatee County's coastal communities — Bradenton Beach, Holmes Beach, Anna Maria Island, and the waterfront neighborhoods of Palmetto and Bradenton — as well as for properties near the Manatee River, the Alafia River, and the tidal wetlands throughout the district.
+It is the primary flood coverage option for homeowners in Hillsborough County’s Tampa Bay coastal communities — Apollo Beach, Ruskin, and the Tampa Bay-facing waterfront neighborhoods of southern Hillsborough — as well as for properties along the Alafia River through Riverview, the Hillsborough River, and the tidal wetlands throughout the district.
 Homeowners with federally backed mortgages in FEMA-designated Special Flood Hazard Areas are required by law to carry NFIP flood coverage.

 The NFIP has been chronically underfunded relative to its losses, carrying over $20 billion in debt to the U.S. Treasury accumulated after major storm seasons.
 Congress has repeatedly extended the NFIP under short-term continuing resolutions rather than enacting a long-term reauthorization — creating uncertainty for lenders, homeowners, and the real estate market.
 The NFIP’s Risk Rating 2.0 pricing methodology, implemented in 2021, has produced significant premium increases for many Florida coastal property owners as rates shift toward actuarial soundness.

-I will fight for a long-term NFIP reauthorization that achieves financial sustainability without producing the kind of premium shock that makes flood insurance effectively unaffordable for middle-income Florida coastal homeowners.
-The goal must be a program that can pay its claims without ongoing Treasury bailouts — while preserving the coverage access that communities like Anna Maria Island have no viable alternative to.
+John Peters will fight for a long-term NFIP reauthorization that achieves financial sustainability without producing the kind of premium shock that makes flood insurance effectively unaffordable for middle-income Florida coastal homeowners.
+The goal must be a program that can pay its claims without ongoing Treasury bailouts — while preserving the coverage access that communities like Apollo Beach and the Alafia River corridor have no viable alternative to.

 The Federal Role: What Congress Can Actually Do